-4.01 Appointment - All Employees and Contractors (Revised 4/16/12)
+4.01 Appointment - All Employees and Contractors (Revised 3/18/13)

-- a.
-Election of all employees shall be by action of the Board of Education upon recommendation of the superintendent of schools without regard to race, color, religion, sex, sexual orientation, national origin, disability, age, marital status, citizenship status, or economic status.
-Nominations for election shall be made by the superintendent, who shall review all information and recommendations bearing upon all applications.
-Such nomination and election of employees shall be subject to the provisions of the laws of the United States, the state of Nebraska as well as these policies and regulations. - b.
+- b.
 The superintendent may employ substitute teachers and other temporary employees as defined in these policies and regulations without election by the Board of Education where such emergency employment is necessary for the welfare of the schools or where the property of the school district may be seriously endangered. - c.
 No employee shall recommend, cause, or supervise the employment of an immediate family member by the School District of Omaha without making a full written disclosure of the pertinent facts to the secretary of the Board of Education (49-1499.01).
 The disclosure shall be recorded with the pertinent contract information in the "Conflict of Interest" ledger (49-14, 103.02). - d.
 It is the policy of Board of Education to comply with the provisions of the Immigration Reform and Control Act of 1986 and the employment verification laws of the State of Nebraska, as amended from time to time.
 All new or rehired employees, regardless of employment status, will be required to complete the federal government's Form I-9 and to provide evidence of their eligibility for employment in the United States.
 Under Nebraska Revised Statute section 4-114, the school district is required to register with and use a federal program authorized to verify the work eligibility of all new employees and shall comply by using the E-Verify Program.
 These policies apply to all newly hired or rehired employees, regardless of nationality, citizenship, or employment status.